textcreationpartnership/A01848/README.md

 ##Content Summary##

 #####Front#####

-A briefe declaratio[n] of the shews, deuices, speeches, and inuentions, done & performed before the
+1. To the verie worshipfull
+and his approued patrone, Master Rowland
+B•asebridge of great VVickombe, in the countie of Buck.
+Gen. his humble and faithful anowed:
+Henrie Goldwell wisheth that welfare which highteth eternall happines.

 #####Body#####

+1. ¶A Declaration of the
+Triumph shewed before the Queenes
+Maiestie, and the French Ambassadours, on VVhitson Munday & Tuesday.
 TO beginne particularly to
 wright of these attempts,
 and briefly to runne ouer
 •ache s•uerall action
-1. The seconde dayes sport.
+    _ The seconde dayes sport.

+1. The Aucthors conclusion
+to the Reader.

 **Types of content**